opensearch-project/documentation-website/_opensearch/rest-api/document-apis/delete-by-query.md

 Parameter | Type | Description
 :--- | :--- | :--- | :---
 &lt;index&gt; | String | Name of the data streams, indices, or aliases to delete from.
 Supports wildcards.
-If left blank, OpenSearch searches through all indices. allow_no_indices | Boolean | False indicates to OpenSearch the request should return an error if any wildcard expression or index alias targets only missing or closed indices.
+If left blank, OpenSearch searches all indices. allow_no_indices | Boolean | False indicates to OpenSearch the request should return an error if any wildcard expression or index alias targets only missing or closed indices.
 Default is true. analyzer | String | The analyzer to use in the query string. analyze_wildcard | Boolean | Specifies whether to analyze wildcard and prefix queries.
 Default is false.